camdenb/Infection/README.md

 ###Default Settings
 - Minimum class size is 1
-- Maxmimum class size is 30
+- Maximum class size is 30
 - The percentage of students who also teach is 5%
 - The total number of people in the world is 10,000 (give or take a few hundred)